mohit355/QR/README.md

 git push origin feature/your-feature-name

-Open a pull request 🎉
+Open a Pull Request 🎉

 🪪 License

 This project is licensed under the MIT License.
-See LICENSE
+See the LICENSE
- for details.
+ file for details.

-💡 Author

-👤 Your Name
-GitHub: @yourusername

-Twitter / LinkedIn / Website (optional)